fredericBregier/clone-cloud-store/ccs-doc/src/source/Architecture/InProgress.rst

 - Reconciliation

-  - First steps on Reconciliation computations are still in progress
+  - Reconciliation computations done
+  - Missing API and configurations
   - Note that replication is active and remote access if not locally present is possible (through configuration)

 - PostgreSQL full support